Green pigments: Chrome oxide and viridian

+Minor or former green pigments

 Verdigris

 Verdigris or Vert-de-Gris, is a blue-green, copper-based pigment.
 Its name comes from the natural pigments that form a patina on copper, bronze, and brass as it ages.
-The most famous example is the green patina that formed on the Statue of Liberty in New York Harbor.
+One example is the green patina that formed on the Statue of Liberty in New York Harbor.
 In the Middle Ages, the patina was made by attaching copper strips to a wooden block with acetic acid, then burying the sealed block in dung.
 It would be dug up a few weeks later, the verdigris scraped off.
 Another method was to put copper plates in clay pots filled with distilled wine.
 The verdigris which formed was scraped off each week.

 In the 19th century and earlier, the pigment was also made by hanging copper plates over hot vinegar in a sealed pot until a green crust formed on the copper.
 Today it is usually made by treating Copper(II) hydroxide with acetic acid.

 The pigment was used by the Romans, particularly in the murals at Pompeii.

 The pigment had its weaknesses; it sometimes suffered from humidity and heat, and when mixed with other colors, sometimes altered them.
 Verdigris was particularly unstable when used to color an oil paint.
 It was sometimes mixed with lead white, giving it better opacity.
 Leonardo da Vinci, in his Treatise on Painting, advised artists to avoid it.
 Nonetheless, it was widely used in miniature painting, in Safavid art and the art of Mongolia.
 In the late 19th century, it was almost entirely replaced by the synthetic Chrome green.

 Paolo Veronese used verdigris with lead white and some yellow in The Adoration of the Magi, at the National Gallery in London.
 The color has largely retained its particular brilliance.